harsha-0907/crawlers/README.md

 ## Steps to Install & Run the Project
-1. Git clone the repo: `git clone https://github.com/harsha-0907/crawlers.git`
+1. Git clone the repo: `git clone https://github.com/harsha-0907/grawlers.git`
 2. Create a Virtual Environment  `python3 -m venv .venv`
 3. Activate the Virtual Environment `source .venv/bin/activate` for linux & `venv\Scripts\activate` for windows systems
 4. Install the necessary packages  `pip install -r requirments.txt`
 5. Run the Program with the command `python3 runner.py`
+6. For viewing the structure of the graph run the command: `python3 generate-graph.py`

 ## Note
 1. If you need to modify any default settings for the tool, head out to the settings.json for any changes